pushrocks/smartsocket/README.md

 # smartsocket
-easy and secure websocket communication
+easy and secure websocket communication, Typescript ready

 ## Status
 [![build status](https://gitlab.com/pushrocks/smartsocket/badges/master/build.svg)](https://gitlab.com/pushrocks/smartsocket/commits/master)

 ## Usage
 We recommend the use of typescript.
+Under the hood we use socket.io and shortid for managed data exchange.

 ### Serverside
 ```typescript